Ideal for Summer Season

-Patmos (Paht-moss) is the northernmost Dedecanese island, and has an appeal to it like no other.
-Religious spirituality, history, and beautiful beaches are what bring it’s diverse visitors to Patmos.
-In AD 95 John the Devine was exiled from Ephesus and sent to Patmos by the pagan Roman Emperor Domitian.
-Entrenched in a cave, this is where he wrote the Book of Revelations.
-The book’s introduction states that its author, John, was on Patmos when he was given (and recorded) a vision from Jesus.
-Early Christian tradition identified this writer John of Patmos as John the Apostle.
-Given the island’s spiritual importance, it is now a pilgrimage for both Orthodox and Western Christians alike.
+Patmos (Paht-moss) is the northernmost Dodecanese island and has an appeal to it like no other; Religious spirituality, history, and beautiful beaches are what bring it’s diverse visitors to this locale.
 Indeed, Patmos is, without a doubt, one of the best places to experience Orthodox Easter.
 In 1088 a monastery was built to commemorate St. John in the capital city of Chora.
-It looks more like a mighty castle than a monastery however, as Pirate raids required strong fortifications.
+It looks more like a mighty castle than a monastery, however.
 Visitors can see the Cave of the Apocalypse where Saint John is said to have received his Revelation as well as the Monastery, both of which have been declared World Heritage Sites by UNESCO.

 - Day 7

-The bustling resort port of Kusadası isn’t much to see on its own; spend an afternoon on the quieter beaches just off the main strip, shop for local handicrafts and Turkish designer clothes in the historic center neighborhood of Kaleiçi, and enjoy cocktails in the Ottoman-built Kismet Hotel overlooking the Aegean before ditching the city in favor of the numerous scenic towns and historic sights in the area.
+Proceed to the bustling resort port of Kusadası in mainland Turkey and spend an afternoon on the quieter beaches just off the main strip, shop for local handicrafts and Turkish designer clothes in the historic centre neighbourhood of Kaleiçi, and enjoy cocktails in the Ottoman-built Kismet Hotel overlooking the Aegean before ditching the city in favour of the numerous scenic towns and historic sights in the area.